2600hz/kazoo/applications/crossbar/doc/internationalization/prompts.md

 Now, when the `menu-transferring_call` prompt is played, if the call's or account's language is set to `fr-fr`, that version of the prompt will be played for the caller.

+### Cluster Default Language

+To set your cluster's default language to something other than "en-us":

+    sup whapps_config set_default media default_language ab-cd

 ### Per-Account Prompts

 It is possible to create per-account prompts to be used in place of the system prompts.
 This is done via the Crossbar /media API.